-The UACJ Group has designated the strengthening of information security as one of its top risk management priorities.
-In fiscal 2019, we have designated risk owners to lead information security strengthening efforts.
-The Information Systems Department has been placed in charge of information security and cyber security; the Engineering Department, in charge of technical information management; and the Legal & General Affairs Department, in charge of personal information protection.
-In addition, the Information Systems Department and Internal Auditing Department collaborate in checking the information security systems of each Group company once a year.
+The UACJ Group has designated strengthening information security as a top risk management priority and enforces a Group Information Security Policy.
+In addition, the Information Technology Department and Internal Auditing Department collaborate in checking the information security systems of each Group company once a year.

 Based on the UACJ Group philosophy and the “UACJ Way”, a set of basic guidelines, UACJ Corporation and its subsidiaries (hereinafter referred to as "UACJ Group") manage and practice information security in order to protect the information assets entrusted by customers and business partners, and the information assets owned by UACJ Group from the threats such as incident, disaster and crime, and to respond to the trust of society.

 This policy applies to officers and employees of UACJ Group.

 Under the leadership of management, UACJ Group establishes an organization for information security, and defines information security measures as formal internal rules to improve and maintain the governance.